 2.2 The first monthly fee plus GST is payable on setting up the account and payable monthly thereafter.

-3. ROI will offer a managed Adwords service with the following provisions:
+3.1 ROI will offer a managed AdWords service with the following provisions:

-3.1 ROI will setup a new Adwords account for the Customer.
+(a) ROI will setup a new AdWords account for the Customer.

-3.2 ROI will have sole access and retain ownership of the new Adwords account.
+(b) ROI will have sole access and retain ownership of the new AdWords account.

-3.5 The Customer is liable for all Adwords charges generated from the Adwords account.
+(e) The Customer is liable for all AdWords charges generated from the AdWords account.

 4.1 All fees are payable monthly in advance.